bjornmeansbear/sentence-a-day/README.md

 Back at this after a break for 2020.

 The goal this time around is to actually generate some coherent directions for lectures, writing, essays, consulting ideas... turn them into something over my coming sabbatical hopefully.

+## June 02021

+020210601: Trying to get back to writing.
+Trying to get back to thinking.
+Trying to get back to clarifying.
+Writing down ideas and questions and clarifying statements about how sustainability, climate change, design, and life in general might fit together.
+The hope; well; that I generate something useful for my practice, for my family, and for these communities around me — maybe even that it can be some variety of publishable things.
+Here's to spaceship earth.